PLEASE VISIT OUR UPDATED UNREAL SUPPORT PAGE AT https://support.backtrace.io/hc/en-us/articles/360040106172-Unreal-Integration-Guide

 Backtrace has first-class support for the native crash reporting format of the Unreal Engine.
 It will automatically extract all metadata attributes so you are able to query against them (from graphics card to game version) and will include file attachments such as game logs, the original report XML file (with user input) and more.
-The basic integration consists of modifying a configuration file setting.
+The basic integration consists of modifying a configuration file setting, or using our UE4 Editor Plugin to automate the configuration when building/compiling the game from the Editor.

-An early access plugin is also available that will automate the configuration file updates as well as symbol uploads.
+A plugin is also available on the Unreal Marketplace that will automate the configuration file updates as well as symbol uploads.
+This plugin currently supports up to UE 4.24, with plans to add support for newer versions of UE4 Editor in Q2 2021.

 Register for a Backtrace account

-If you have not done so already, register for a Backtrace account at https://backtrace.io/create.
+If you have not done so already, register for a Backtrace account here.
 You are provided a dedicated tenant with a sub-domain along with a token for which to submit crashes to.

 Your server instance will have a domain in the following form:

-Your submission token is accessible under your project configuration menu and will look like this:
+Your submission token is accessible under your project configuration menu (see here) and will look like this:

 Integration - Via Configuration File Edit